ONE IDEA - ONE RIPPLE

 “The logo went through several metamorphoses.
 Essentially it was meant to reflect the evidence-based movement and its relationship with clinical practice.
 We brainstormed, and I worked up a few different options.
 We finally agreed that a pebble dropping into the water and the rippling effect to follow was a most appropriate metaphor for the process of knowledge sharing and practice change.”

 The design needed to be familiar enough to be recognisable and unusual enough to be memorable.
 It also needed to reflect the ideas and activities it was meant to represent.
 The final logo distinguished itself from the others with its simple but effective message of how a single act or piece of knowledge can be a powerful catalyst for continuous change.
-Today, the JBI red ‘pebble of knowledge’ and surrounding blue ripples are recognised all over the world as the Institute’s trademark.
+Today, the JBI red ‘pebble of knowledge’ and surrounding blue ripples are recognised all over the world as JBI's trademark.
 The logo is used on all JBI publications, products and promotional material and symbolises the significant effect that dropping a single pebble can have.

 Who is Joanna Briggs?

 At its inception, JBI was located at the Royal Adelaide Hospital.
 With a nod to its first host, and given JBI's focus was initially nursing-oriented, a list of matrons of the hospital was compiled.
 Joanna Briggs was the first matron of Royal Adelaide Hospital (1849-1866), and unlike other potential namesakes she did not have any buildings on the hospital campus named after her.
-The Institute was initially named the Joanna Briggs Institute for Evidence Based Nursing, however the name was shortened to the Joanna Briggs Institute in 2001 to reflect the increasingly multidisciplinary nature of the work undertaken by the Institute and its Collaborating Entities.
+The organisation was initially named the Joanna Briggs Institute for Evidence Based Nursing, however the name was shortened to the Joanna Briggs Institute in 2001 to reflect the increasingly multidisciplinary nature of the work undertaken by the organisation and its Collaborating Entities.
 To this day JBI staff receive enquiries addressed to Joanna Briggs.

 Reference: Jordan Zoe, Donnelly P, Pittman E. A short history of a big idea.
 Melbourne, The Joanna Briggs Institute, 2006.